A HELPFUL ARTICLE

 Congratulations!!
 You graduated PA school..now go have a big glass of wine and celebrate.
 After that, get ready for the real adventure to begin!
 Transitioning from a PA student into a practicing PA can be daunting and confusing.
 Taking the national certifying exam, looking for a job, interviewing for a job, obtaining a state license, a federal DEA license, an NPI number…where the hell do you start??

 When I graduated from PA school back in the dark ages, I had the most amazing and fun night celebrating with my classmates and family at a high class establishment called Hula Hanks in New Haven, CT.
-This local gem has since closed, but provided for a lifetime of memories of me dancing on a lifeguard stand and taking shots with tropical umbrellas in them.
+This local gem has since closed, but provided for a lifetime of memories of me dancing on a lifeguard stand.
 Certainly this was not my finest hour, but what I needed to laugh and blow off steam after 2 long and stressful years of school.
 In retrospect, subconsciously I think I knew the real challenge was looming in the distance.

 I scheduled to take my PANCE (physician assistant national certifying exam) within 2 weeks of graduation.
 I did not take a review course but had a question bank as well as review books to use.
 About a week before, without insurance or any warning, I had the worst toothache of my life.
 I wound up needing a root canal (and paying for it out of pocket) 5 days before the exam.
 I thought about rescheduling, but could not bear to wait any longer to get it over with.
 I was as prepared as I would ever be and had a job lined up as a Hospitalist PA at Yale New Haven Hospital.
 So I walked into that exam proudly with a slight facial droop and my snacks ready to go for the long day ahead.
 A few days later..the email, I PASSED!
 WHEW!